-Take all the activities you listed out in the step above and sequence them according to the business process flow.
-It’s important to identify all the key decision points in your process at this stage.
+Take all the activities you listed in the step above and sequence them according to the business process flow.
+Identifying all the key decision points in your process at this stage is important.

 Step 7: Process review

-Verify the sequence of activities that you created in the last step to make sure it aligns with the process boundaries you created in the second step.
+Verify the sequence of activities you created in the last step to ensure it aligns with the process boundaries you created in the second step.

 Step 8: Process roles

-With the entire process mapped out, you now need to select the different roles (or team members) who will be completing the different activities in the process.
+With the entire process mapped out, you now need to select the different roles (or team members) who will complete the different activities.

 Step 9: Create a flowchart